-President-Elect Joe Biden has made battling the coronavirus his Number One priority.
-But additional challenges and opportunities await Biden and Vice President-Elect Kamala Harris when they step into the White House in January 2021.
+President Joe Biden has made battling the coronavirus his Number One priority.
+But Biden and Vice President Kamala Harris must also address additional business, technology and economic challenges.

 Joe Biden and Cybersecurity Policy

 - President Joe Biden's approach to cybersecurity appears likely to mirror that of his old boss, former President Barack Obama.
 Expect Biden's White House to increase pressure on Russia, practice greater involvement in cybersecurity, and foster high levels of coordination around all things cyber.
 Source: Bank Info Security, November 9, 2020.

 Joe Biden and International Policy

 - The European Union hopes Joseph Biden’s incoming administration will clarify the U.S. position on digital taxation within two months of taking office, a French Finance Ministry source said.
 Source: Reuters, November 30, 2020.

 - Biden may change the tone of Washington’s relationship with Beijing, but business leaders and Democratic advisers say he is likely to push back on China’s aim to become a global technology leader.
 As a candidate, Biden said he would invest in bolstering American technology and work with allies to confront Beijing on trade, two initiatives industry officials are banking on.
 Source: The Wall Street Journal, November 11, 2020.

 - President Trump set the United States on a new course with his years-long fight against Chinese technology, which he labeled a security threat and a tool for spreading Chinese influence.
 President Joe Biden will probably tweak that approach, but Beijing shouldn’t anticipate a significant softening, foreign affairs and technology experts say.
 Source: The Washington Post, November 16, 2020.